cellgeni/docs/visualisations.rst

 .. image:: img/continuous.png
    :width: 700

-.. note:: Note there is a continuous scale on the right of the plot.
+.. note:: Note there is a continuous scale on the right side of the plot.

 To make your cell metadata continuous please use the following code: